joshbegley/nyt-latest/README.md

-**A Soccer Team Set Ticket Prices at $0.
+**A Soccer Team Stopped Charging for Tickets.
 Should Others Do the Same?**\
-`When Paris F.C. stopped charging an entry fee, it began an experiment into the connection between fans and teams, and posed a question about the value of big crowds to televised sports.`\
+`When Paris F.C. made its tickets free, it began an experiment into the connection between fans and teams, and posed a question about the value of big crowds to televised sports.`\
 https://nytimes.com/2024/04/10/world/europe/paris-fc-free-tickets-soccer.html

 **Blizzard and NetEase Settle Their Beef, Returning Warcraft to China**\